 - With an empty cell selected, launch the sidebar in Google Sheets.

-- In the Data Source section, scroll down to the Simple Connectors part of the list and then select the connector "Facebook Public Data (beta)"
+- In the Data Source section, select the connector "Facebook Public Data"

 - This connector does not require you to log on.
 It should immediately open the Query Type section.